havocp/xsbt-wiki/Running.md

 Valid `Level` values are `Debug, Info, Warn, Error`.

 You can run an action for multiple versions of Scala by prefixing the action with `+`.
 See [[Cross Build]] for details.
 You can temporarily switch to another version of Scala using `++ <version>`.
-This version does not have to be listed in your build definition, but it does have to be in a repository.
-You can also include the initial command to run.
+This version does not have to be listed in your build definition, but it does have to be available in a repository.
+You can also include the initial command to run after switching to that version.
 For example:

 ```text
 > ++ 2.7.7 console-quick